 Be sure area is clear before making turns.
-Although windrower pivots "on the spot", the ends of header travel faster, and in a large arc.
+Although windrower pivots on the spot, the ends of header travel faster, and in a large arc.

-- d.
-Move the GSL (A) out of N-DETENT towards the seat, and hold. - e.
+- a.
+Move the GSL (A) out of N-DETENT towards the seat, and hold. - b.
 Slowly turn the steering wheel in the desired direction of turn.
-The windrower will pivot between the drive wheels. - f.
-To stop the turn, slowly turn the steering wheel back to its centered position. - g.
+The windrower will pivot between the drive wheels. - c.
+To stop the turn, slowly turn the steering wheel back to its centered position. - d.
 To increase the turn radius, slowly move the GSL away from NEUTRAL.
-Remember that this will increase ground speed as well. - h.
+Remember that this will increase ground speed as well. - e.
 To stop the turn, return the steering wheel to center.

-6.3.6.4 Stopping
+6.3.5.4 Stopping